dpays/esteem8app.github.io/docs/work-the-system/definition/system-definition.md

  * Optimize the content of publications : APP STEEM publications visitor -> APP visitor.
  * Optmize the content of the APP : APP visitor -> APP users
  * Optmize the application quality: APP users -> APP active users.
- * Get feedback and analysis about this system and optmize it again and again.
+ * Get feedback and analysis about these systems and optmize it again and again.

 Add app user [2] -> ...